sam-vmware/fortest/Clustered-Dukes-Bank-Application-appd61-2.1.0.xml.md

 #Success
-Blueprint has been successfully imported in  vCloud Application Director.
+Blueprint has been successfully imported in to vCloud Automation Center – Application Services

 There are  few final steps you need to follow before performing this deployment.